sherpal/BattleForFlatland/README.md

 - Add the image in the `frontend/src/main/resources/assets` folder
 - Add the `Asset` object in `frontend/src/main/scala/assets/Asset.scala`
-- "Touch" the asset in that same object below (and possibly add it to the map of conrresponding assets)
+- "Touch" the asset in that same object below (and possibly add it to the map of corresponding assets)
 - Add the asset reference in the `game/GameAssetLoader` loading list